KishanKancharagunta/Computer-Networks/11_data-comm_digital-trans_D2D.md

 ### Subjects:
 - Unipolar - NRZ
+  - All signal elements have same sign, i.e. all positive or all negative
 - Polar - NRZ, RZ, and biphase (Manchester, and differential Manchester)
+  - One logic state represented by positive voltage the other by negative voltage
 - Bipolar - AMI and pseudoternary
 - Multilevel - 2B/1Q, 8B/6T, and 4D-PAM5
 - Multitransition - MLT-3